vanelnw/Microverse-Capstone1/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Medical <a name="about-project"></a>
+# 📖 HEALTH-TECH CONFERENCE <a name="about-project"></a>

-**Medical** is a html templates, styling and javascript files in order to built a Capstone project, which is an Medical Apointment website.
+**HEALTH-TECH CONFERENCE** is a html templates, styling and javascript files in order to built a Capstone project, which is an Medical Apointment website.

 ## 🛠 Built With <a name="built-with"></a>